-Contractors must:

-(1) Submit a Site Approval and obtain confirmation in ELMS from DCYF ECEAP before opening a new site or classroom or relocating an existing site or classroom.

-(2) Follow WAC 110-300-0402 when renovating early learning playgrounds or program space.
+- (1) Contractors must: - (a) Submit a Site Approval and obtain confirmation in ELMS from DCYF ECEAP before opening a new site or classroom or relocating an existing site or classroom. - (b) Follow WAC 110-300-0402 when renovating early learning playgrounds or program space.